The Green House Surgery, Redcar

 The Practice Partnership prior to moving to the Redcar Health Centre in 1975 consisted of Dr Cutts, Phillips, Whitehouse and Davidson.
 In those days Dr Cutts was President of Redcar Royal British Legion and Dr Phillips was team doctor to Middlesbrough Football Club and subsequently to the England Football National team when they were involved in the 1970 World Cup which was held in Mexico.

 The practice divided in 1975, with Drs Whitehouse and Davidson working together and soon were joined by Dr Barker in 1976.
 Dr Cowser joined the team in 1991, followed by Dr Woolder in 2004 and Dr Houldsworth in 2005.
 Julia Speight became the Practice's first non-GP Partner (Management Partner) in 2006.
-The final addition to the Practice is Dr Girish Chawla, who joined the team in 2010.
+The final addition to the Practice is Dr Jesus Gonzalez-Castro, who joined the team in March 2015.